 - Butler Writers | Khan Academy | Graspable Math

 Academic and Athletic Probation Policy.
-Students must meet the following minimum expectations to be a student in good standing for athletics, academics, and to be eligible for a work permit.
+Students must meet the following minimum expectations to be a student in good standing for athletics and co- and extracurricular events.
 Eligibility is determined every nine weeks.

 - Students must have received passing grades and earned credit at the end of their last grading period in school in at least 70% of the maximum number of full credit subjects that a student can take

 Assessment.
 We focus on student growth rather than a singular test or project.
 Based upon the philosophy of highest sustained growth, students should work hard on every task (including those not receiving any “points”).
 Each major task comes with a rubric for increase student reflection and growth.

 Bells.
-There is an 858 am warning bell and 905 am late bell.
-As emerging citizens, students are expected to manage their time throughout the day.
+There are 855 and 858 am warning bells.
+As emerging adults, students are expected to manage their time throughout the day.
 There also is a 410 pm supervision or out-of-the-building bell.